litaotao/cmdtranslator/README.md

 # pytranslate

-A easy-going command line translation tools, for our engineers.
+An easy-going command line translation tools, for our engineers.

 ### tutorial